cloudogu/dogu-development-docs/docs/important/relevant_functionalities_de.md

     },
     {
       "Name": "container_config/cpu_core_limit",
       "Description":"Limits the container's CPU core usage.
 Use a positive floating value describing a fraction of 1 CPU core.
-When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.", "Optional": true
+When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.
+This configuration is only applicable to the Multinode-EcoSystem.", "Optional": true
     },
     {
       "Name": "container_config/cpu_core_request",
       "Description":"Requests the container's minimal CPU core requirement.
 Use a positive floating value describing a fraction of 1 CPU core.
-When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.", "Optional": true
+When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.
+This configuration is only applicable to the Multinode-EcoSystem.", "Optional": true
     },
     {
       "Name": "container_config/storage_limit",
       "Description":"Limits the container's ephemeral storage usage.
-Use a positive integer value followed by one of these units [b,k,m,g] (byte, kibibyte, mebibyte, gibibyte).", "Optional": true,
+Use a positive integer value followed by one of these units [b,k,m,g] (byte, kibibyte, mebibyte, gibibyte).
+This configuration is only applicable to the Multinode-EcoSystem.", "Optional": true,
       "Validation": {
         "Type": "BINARY_MEASUREMENT"